kolkhis/tech-notes/linux/monitoring/monitoring_tools.md

 Default port for `InfluxDB2` is `8086`.

+### Connect InfluxDB to Grafana

+Go to the Grafana web UI and go to "Add a Datasource."

+Select InfluxDB and fill in the information:

+- Select `Flux` as the query language.

+- Add username/Password
+- Add organization name
+- Add bucket name
+- Add the token from the InfluxDB web UI

 ## Setting up Telegraf
 Telegraf is a very versatile tool that allows you to both collect data and send it places.
 Often paired with InfluxDB.